pikaroot/pikaroot.github.io/_blogs/2023-02-25-HAVOC_Framework.md

 For additional references, here is a great blog by Rastamouse discussing about [NTLM Relaying via Cobalt Strike](https://rastamouse.me/ntlm-relaying-via-cobalt-strike/).
 We will continue to update this section if any method that allows us to pivot without knowing the credentials of Domain Admins are made publicly available.

 With NTLM Relaying applied, the whole compromise process should look something similar to the figure below.
-The figure below is taken from the [youtube video demonstration](https://www.youtube.com/watch?v=a8ghTH_fT_o&t=8s&ab_channel=5pider) by [C5pider](https://github.com/Cracked5pider).

 ![image](https://user-images.githubusercontent.com/107750005/223200209-43e2ea67-b5aa-478d-8067-fcd4a9016ca9.png)
 ![image](https://user-images.githubusercontent.com/107750005/223196736-da6a9aac-b6ff-479b-8b27-b5fc9f8d89e5.png)